blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 = 2.0.0 =
 * Update Catenis API client for PHP to its latest version (2.1.1), which targets version 0.7 of the Catenis Enterprise API.
 * Changes to accommodate changes introduced by the new version of the Catenis API client for PHP, including: a) change in the interface of the Send Message API method; and b) addition of new Retrieve Message Progress API method.
+* Whole new (not backwards compatible) and improved notifications implementation.

 = 1.1.2 =
 * Internal adjustments to usage of WP Heartbeat API.